thedev/hipster-jekyll-blog/_posts/2016-09-19-why-is-docker-interesting.md

 I only started looking into this recently and found out it could be quite useful.

-The short version is that Docker is a virtual machine without the OS.
+A very simple definition that makes sense to me is that Docker is a virtual machine without the OS.
 It's build on top of Linux libraries and on Mac and Windows it used Virtual Box.

-Analogy:

-I am using Parallels on Mac to run Windows apps (let's say Visual Studio) but for this I need a Windows Image.
-Using Docker I would be able to run Visual Studio, locally,  without the need for the Windows image.
+I am using Parallels on Mac to run Windows apps (let's say Visual Studio) but for this I need a Windows Image and with Docker I would be able to run Visual Studio on a Mac,  without the need for the Windows image.

 In reality I can't run Visual Studio but I can run .NET core apps, Node js apps, Mongo databases without needing .NET Framework, Mongo ... etc

 This is done using containers and images where images represent the definition of a container, and the container is the running instance of an image.

 You can download images from DockerHub or create you own using a dockerfile.
-The dockerfile is a text file with build instructions, check[this repo](https://github.com/kstaken/dockerfile-examples) for sample files.
+The dockerfile is a text file with build instructions, check [this repo](https://github.com/kstaken/dockerfile-examples) for sample files.

 To run Docker you need to install the docker toolbox, which comes with a couple of things.
 - docker-machine (creates docker hosts)